thomasWeise/oa/structure/instance/README.md

 #### A Python Class for JSSP Instances

-This structure of a JSSP instance can be represented by the simple Python class given in [@lst:jssp_instance].
+This structure of a JSSP instance can be represented by the simple Python class.
+In [@lst:jssp_instance], we give an excerpt of this class, i.e., a snippt of the original code where some methods and data verification has been omitted.
 Each instance has a `name`, a number&nbsp;$\jsspJobs$ of jobs stored in the variable `jobs`, and a number&nbsp;$\jsspMachines$ machines stored in the variable `machines`.
 The array `matrix` has one row for each job, containing the machine-runtime tuples for each operation.
 (Let us ignore the optional parameter `makespan_lower_bound` for now.)